DevilMedlar/python-recall-training/rules.md

 During the assessment:

-- record each item as correct or incorrect diagnostic evidence
+- record each item as correct, incorrect, or materially unverified diagnostic evidence according to the available evidence and Rule 25; do not force an unverified item or criterion into a correct/incorrect classification merely to complete the assessment record
 - do not apply separate item-level technical correction
 - do not apply separate item-level performance rewards
 - do not apply separate item-level punishments